Bailable and Non-Bailable Offence

 The different types of offences are as follows:

-Compoundable and Non-Compoundable offences
+- Compoundable and

-Under section 320 of CrPCdeals with the compounding of offences and are considered to be less serious crimes and the compoundable offences are those in which the complainant files a complaint against the accused and enters into a compromise whereby he agrees to drop the charges against the accused with a bonafide intention.
+Under section 320 of CrPC deals with the compounding of offences and are considered to be less serious crimes and the compoundable offences are those in which the complainant files a complaint against the accused and enters into a compromise whereby he agrees to drop the charges against the accused with a bonafide intention.

 They are of two types: